 That depends on a few factors.
 The most common answer we encounter in the field is almost arbitrary.
 An officer with the authority to declare a risk as reasonable in an organization may decide that the risk is reasonable and may sign-off on it.
 In effect, they are saying, “We think that if it is not foreseeable that an encrypted, lost pen drive could create a cost impact of $5 Million dollars (or any loss for that matter) then we consider that reasonable.
 How can we do better than that?”

 That officer may also sign off on a “foreseeable” risk of such a loss.
-Say once per five years a pen drive that was never encrypted may be lost with PII on it (we all make mistakes, right?).
+Say once per five years a pen drive that was never encrypted may be lost with p Personally identifiable information (PII) on it (we all make mistakes, right?).
 Their likelihood score would be ‘2’ and their impact ‘5’ with a risk score of ‘10’ and they may say that they will accept that risk.

 I’m not a fan of the arbitrary risk acceptance program.
 An officer should feel uncomfortable arbitrarily signing off on risks.
 Those decisions can come back to bite us pretty badly.